noisebridge/flask-noiselist/README.rst

 And then in __init__.py, we will connect the index page with that template doing the following modifications::

+  from flask import Flask
+  from flask import request
-  from flask import Flask, request, render_template
+  from flask import render_template

   ...